InsightLab/poi-crawler/README.md

 ## Getting Started
 First, in src/index.js you are going to change the poi's name.
-After that, access src/poiCollector.js and change DB_URL according to your database url.
+After that, access src/poiCollector.js, configure your database and change DB_URL according to your database url.
 Then, execute:
 ```
 $ npm run start